 - 4-6 Cooked Spring Rolls, sliced into bite-sized pieces (see note)

 - 1 head Green Leaf Lettuce, chopped

-- 1 medium Carrot, thin matchsticks
+- 1 medium Carrot, cut into thin matchsticks

-- 1 medium Cucumber, thin matchsticks
+- 1 medium Cucumber, cut into thin matchsticks

 - 1/4 cup Chopped Peanuts, roasted and unsalted